autonomoussoftware/metronome-contracts-js/README.md

 ## mtn.config.json

-In this json, you should provide the addrs of the contracts involved in metronome.
+you must provide the addrs of the contracts involved in metronome.
 Next is an example of full config object:

 ```